callsmusic/remix/README.md

 ### 📊 Streams in multiple places

-Remix allows you to stream different things in multiple chats simultaneously.
+Allows you to stream different things in multiple chats simultaneously.
 Each chat will have its own song queue.

 ### ⚡️ Fast & Light

-Remix starts streaming your inputs while downloading and converting them.
+Starts streaming your inputs while downloading and converting them.
 Also, it doesn't make produce files.

-### 😎 Has cool conotrols
+### 😎 Has cool controls

-Remix lets you adjust volume, pause, resume, mute, unmute.
+Lets you adjust volume, loop, pause, resume, mute, unmute.
 Also, it has a control panel.

+### 👮🏻‍♀️ Safe

+Accepts a command in 5 seconds, restricts control and sensitive commands to admins.

 ### 🗣 Speaks different languages